neeschal00/nginx-config-setup/dns/Readme.md

 - master.com settings
 the file should end with a new line character
+SOA == Start of auth with domain name
 ```
 $ttl 86400
 @   IN   SOA ns.master.com. hostmaster.master.com.(